csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 Then, re-download the `HelloWorld_Solution.zip`, unzip it, and make sure you can build the solution and run the program.

 Action:
 ~ Note that for such a small project, it is easy to re-download it and use it locally.
-Now imagine the program you are studying is the code of an operating system, spanning accros millions [of lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code): such a strategy would not be very efficient, to say the least.
+Now imagine the program you are studying is the code of an operating system, spanning across millions of [lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code): such a strategy would not be very efficient, to say the least.
 Yet mistakes happen, and for that very reason programmers generally use [version control](https://en.wikipedia.org/wiki/Version_control), allowing them to _undo indefinitely_!
 Look up [Distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) and try to understand its importance.

 ## Orientation